Analysis | Why China ‘Bad Bank’ Huarong’s Fall Is Big Bad News

 2. How did it get in trouble?

-China Huarong first spooked investors when it failed to release its 2020 financial reports by a March 31 deadline, which prompted a trading halt in its shares and structured products in Hong Kong.
+China Huarong failed to release its 2020 financial reports by a March 31 deadline, which prompted a trading halt in its shares and structured products in Hong Kong.
 Concerns about the firm’s financial health were sent into overdrive after reports emerged of a potential restructuring.
-Bondholders, panicked about the prospect of taking a haircut on their investments, spurred a selloff in the firm’s dollar-denominated notes, which tumbled to record lows before recovering some losses as of mid-April.
+Bondholders, panicked about the prospect of taking a haircut on their investments, spurred a sell-off in the firm’s dollar-denominated notes, which tumbled to record lows before recovering some losses as of mid-April.

 3. How bad did things get?

-The firm said it has access to liquidity and is making payments on time.
-And there were reports that the bad-debt manager had submitted an overhaul plan to regulators and received positive initial feedback.
-But that did little to assuage investors worried about the long run, with some of the firm’s bonds falling to as low as 45 cents on the dollar just days later.
-While it seems China Huarong’s units were able to find cash to repay imminently maturing bonds and the nation’s financial regulator has said the firm has ample liquidity, the dollar bonds are still trading in the region of 60 to 85 cents -- a level that’s nearly unheard of for a quasi-sovereign, A-rated state firm like China Huarong.
+The firm has said it has access to liquidity and is making payments on time.
+People familiar with the matter said it had submitted an overhaul plan to regulators, and that China’s central bank was considering assuming more than 100 billion yuan of assets from the company’s unprofitable units.
+But that did little to assuage investors worried about the long run, and the firm’s bonds continued to swing wildly amid conflicting signals about the company’s fate.
+While it seems China Huarong’s units were able to find cash to repay imminently maturing bonds, and the nation’s financial regulator also has said the firm has ample liquidity, the dollar bonds are still trading in the region of 60 to 85 cents -- a level that’s nearly unheard of for a quasi-sovereign, A-rated state firm like China Huarong.

 4. Why is that unheard of?